 Debra D. Mays

-Lesson Plan - NAME: Debra Mays GRADE/Subject: 7th Grade/Geography WEEK OF: April 21st-April 25th 2025
+Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Civics WEEK OF: September 15th-September 19th 2025

 MONDAY